 Chantenay Carrot

-Chantenay carrots are short and stout with a deep orange color.
-They have a slightly sweet flavor and are often used in soups and stews.
-This variety is not as sweet as its cousin, the Nantes carrot.
+Chantenay carrots are short, stout, and deep orange.
+Known for their slightly sweet flavor, they are commonly used in soups and stews.
+This variety is less sweet than the Nantes carrot, making it more suitable for savory dishes.

 Imperator Carrot